Service Definitions

 Special Functions

-Within configuration files, you can utilize these special functions:
+In configuration files, you can use the following special functions:

-• typed() to generate an array of all services of a specified type
+• typed() creates an array of all services of the specified type

-• tagged() to create an array of all services with a given tag
+• tagged() creates an array of all services with the given tag

 services: